cscwcu/workshops/success-in-computer-science/time_management.md

 morning or afternoon, letting my relaxation come in the evening.
 But, I know plenty of people who do their best work burning the midnight oil.
 Just know when you're most productive and plan your day around that.

+## 3.5 Don't be Afraid to say No

+My fatal flaw in time management is always over-committing and not leaving enough time for me to comfortably get everything done and relax a little too.
+Realize what is most important to you in your academics and personal life, and prioritize those firsts.
+Plenty of times have I had to step down from extra-curriculars or commitments just because my bandwidth was too low for them!
+Just learn to say no to what you think truly isn't in your best interest.